cysouw/graphicalgrammar/text/english.md

 - 16: conjunction, connecting sentences
 - 17: interjection
 - 18: auxiliary verb
-- 19: auxiliary adjective (~intensifier, e.g. *extremely cold*)
+- 19: auxiliary adjective (~adjectival intensifier, e.g. *extremely cold*)
-- 20: auxiliary adverb (~intensifier, e.g. *very swiftly*)
+- 20: auxiliary adverb (~adverbial intensifier, e.g. *very swiftly*)
-- 21: auxiliary preposition (e.g. *almost to …*)
+- 21: auxiliary preposition (~modifier of preposition, e.g. *almost to …*)

 ::: {.im #barrett1857_plate}
 Plate from Barrett's [-@barrett1848] revision, shown here in the identical version from Barrett [-@barrett1857] because of the better image quality.
 This plate is reworked from the original version in [@fig:barrett1842_plate] by adding numbers for the grammatical relations and by adding the punctuation marks from the poem between the different trees.
 Otherwise, the plate looks completely identical, suggesting that the original print block for the plate was reworked.
 All subsequent uses of this plate are identical to this version.
 :::

 In 1851 Barrett again revises his book, adding some basic grammatical notes fro German, French and Spanish [@barrett1851].
 In the next revision [@barrett1857], he also adds a parallel bible sequence and a multilingual dictionary for these languages.
 In this 1857 revision he also adds two beautiful frontispieces with probably the most exquisite grammatical trees in the history of linguistics.
 At the start of the book he adds the frontispiece shown in [@fig:barrett1857_frontispieceEnglish] for the first part the bible verse Hebrew 1:1 from the King James translation of the bible [@next].
-Also, before the start of the section about the grammar of Latin, Barrett inserts another frontispiece, shown in [@fig:barrett1857_frontispieceLatin] with an illustration of the structure of a sentence from Virgil's *Aeneid* [@nnext].
-He does not use the numbers for the grammatical relations in these frontispieces, but he adds the letters *a* for the "trunk" parts of the main clause and *b* for the branches.
+Additionally, before the start of the section about the grammar of Latin, Barrett inserts another frontispiece, shown in [@fig:barrett1857_frontispieceLatin] with an illustration of the structure of a sentence from Virgil's *Aeneid* [@nnext].
+He does not use the numbers for the grammatical relations in these frontispieces, but he adds the letters *a* for the parts of the main clause and *b* for the branches.

 ::: ex
 God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, hath in these last days spoken unto us by his son, \